Equivariant vector bundles over quantum spheres: Equivariant vector bundles over quantum spheres

 \subsection{Vector bundles via symmetric pairs}

-The realization of quantum vector bundles as linear maps between quasi-parabolic Verma modules has no classical analog.
+The realization of quantum vector bundles as linear maps between pseudo-parabolic Verma modules has no classical analog.
 In this section we follow a different approach presenting an associated vector bundle by $\Bc$-invariants in the tensor product of $\Tc$ and a $\Bc$-module.
-This construction is quasi-classical: in the limit $q\to 1$ we reproduce the standard construction of homogeneous vector bundles as induced modules.
-It is convenient to work with left $\Ac$-modules, which corresponds to the right coset picture.
+This construction is quasi-classical: in the limit $q\to 1$ we recover the standard construction of equivariant vector bundles as induced modules.
+It is convenient to pass to left $\Ac$-modules, which corresponds to the right coset picture.